The Catholic Defender: The Immaculate Conception points to the defeat of the powers of Darkness

 Matthew 25:41 states, "Then he (Jesus) will say to those at his left hand, 'Depart from me, you cursed, into the eternal fire prepared for the devil and his angels."

 That's one appointment I personally want to avoid!
 That is why I so closely want to be identified with Jesus Christ and His and our Mother, that is a great sign of providence.
-Deepertruth member Judy Alciatore shared the following story of the Rosary on our Deepertruth Radio Show, "Pearl Harbor December 7 and the Holy Eucharist" aired December 7, 2016."
+Deepertruth member the Late Judy Alciatore shared the following story of the Rosary on our Deepertruth Radio Show, "Pearl Harbor December 7 and the Holy Eucharist" aired December 7, 2016."
 The focus of the show was about the courage of Father Aloysius Schmitt who selflessly gave his life in saving others.

 The Rosary stops a serial killer 1978